-Prerequisites: FOR 2071, FOR 2273, FOR 2231 or FOR 2291 and

-FOR 3394 or BIOL 3484

-Application of ecological principles in controlling forest establishment, composition, and growth.
+Prerequisites: FOR 2071, 2273, 2291 and FOR 3394 or BIOL 3484 Application of ecological principles in controlling forest establishment, composition, and growth.
 Detailed study of individual cultural treatments that maintain and enhance productivity of forest stands, and of regeneration methods whereby forest stands are harvested and renewed.
 Offered: Spring.

-FOR 3562 Contemporary Forest Resource Issues

-2 credits: 2 weeks during Summer Camp
+FOR 3562 Contemporary Forest Resource Issues 2 credits: 2 weeks during Summer Camp